paulina351/alx-system_engineering-devops/0x19-postmortem/README.md

 **Resolution and Recovery**:

-At 12:41 PM GMT, the monitoring systems alerted our engineers who investigated and quickly escalated the issue.
-By 12:51 PM, the incident response team identified that the monitoring system was exacerbating the problem caused by this bug.
+At `12:41 PM` GMT, the monitoring systems alerted our engineers who investigated and quickly escalated the issue.
+By `12:51 PM`, the incident response team identified that the monitoring system was exacerbating the problem caused by this bug.

-At 01:10 PM, we attempted to rollback the problematic configuration change.
+At `01:10 PM`, we attempted to rollback the problematic configuration change.
 This rollback failed due to complexity in the configuration systemwhich caused our security checks to reject the rollback.
-These problems were addressed and we successfully rolled back at 01:31 PM.
+These problems were addressed and we successfully rolled back at `01:31 PM`.

 Some jobs started to slowly recover, and we determined that the overall recovery would be faster by a restart of all of the API infrastructureservers globally.
 To help with the recovery, we turned off some of our monitoring systems which were triggering the bug.
-As a result, we decided to restart servers gradually (at 7:19 PM), to avoid possible cascading failures from a wide scale restart.
-By 01:35 PM, 25% of traffic was restored and 100% of traffic was routed to the API infrastructure at 02:14 PM.
+As a result, we decided to restart servers gradually (at `7:19 PM`), to avoid possible cascading failures from a wide scale restart.
+By `01:35 PM`, 25% of traffic was restored and 100% of traffic was routed to the API infrastructure at `02:14 PM`.